Things to do in Oxford: bookshops, cafés & walks for a slower day

 You don’t need a guide - just curiosity.
 It’s dim, dusty, and full of details.
 One visit won’t be enough.

-More book shops in Oxford?
-Always
+More book shops in Oxford

 If you’ve already been to Blackwell’s and Arcadia, and you still feel like browsing, the Oxford Waterstones is better than most.
 Yes, it’s a chain - but it has a strong local feel, and the top-floor café is a great place to read or just watch the city move below.
 The staff picks are solid, and you can easily lose half an hour upstairs before deciding what to take home.

 As for Albion Beatnik, Oxford’s beloved poetry bookshop - it’s still gone for now unfortunately, but locals still talk about it like it might return.
 If it does, and you happen to be in town, go.
-No hesitation.

 Is Oxford good for solo travel?

-Where are the best bookshops in Oxford?
+What are the best bookshops in Oxford?

 Is Oxford worth visiting outside of summer?